hmgle/zebra/README.md

-Five men of di erent nationality (England, Spain, Japan, Italy, Norway) live in the rst ve houses on a street.
-They all each have a profession (painter, diplomat, violinist, doctor, sculptor), one animal (dog, zebra, fox, snail, horse), and one favorite drink (juice, water, tea, coffee, milk), all di erent from the others.
-Each of the houses is painted in a color di erent from all the others (green, red, yellow, blue, white).
+Five men of different nationality (England, Spain, Japan, Italy, Norway) live in the first five houses on a street.
+They all each have a profession (painter, diplomat, violinist, doctor, sculptor), one animal (dog, zebra, fox, snail, horse), and one favorite drink (juice, water, tea, coffee, milk), all different from the others.
+Each of the houses is painted in a color different from all the others (green, red, yellow, blue, white).

 Furthermore: